roboticslab-uc3m/speech/README.md

 1. [Speech recognition](programs/speechRecognition/README.md)
 2. [Espeak](libraries/YarpPlugins/Espeak/README.md)

+Read the [development manual](https://github.com/roboticslab-uc3m/speech/blob/develop/doc/speech-development-manual.md) if you want to build a new language model

 ##### More examples:
 To see how other programs call to `speechRecognition ` and  `Espeak` and configure it by yarp, you can see this part of the [follow-me](https://github.com/roboticslab-uc3m/follow-me/blob/develop/programs/followMeDialogueManager/FollowMeDialogueManager.cpp#L10-L100)  code.